ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/ProductivityPack/production-tools.md

 ms.author: v-makune
 ---
 # Production Tools
-Gain full control over your tools and equipment with our smart solution, seamlessly integrated into the Business Central system.
+Gain full control over your tools and equipment with our smart solution, directly integrated into the Business Central.
 Track tool movements, minimize losses, and extend their lifespan with an easy-to-use overview of records, loans, inspections, and maintenance.

-The Production Tools Module addresses the management of tools, equipment, molds, and other assets that are typically tracked through the system's inventory management.
-This module is built on the foundation of asset management, ensuring a unified tracking system for both fixed asset monitoring and production-related needs, such as tool and equipment loans.
+Our **Production Tool** Module addresses the management of tools, equipment, molds, and other assets that are typically tracked through the system's inventory management. is built on the foundation of fixed assets accounting and unifies the records for fixed asset tracking and production records, including tool rental.

 ![production tools](media/production-tools-tool-card.png)